Towards end-to-end ASP computation: Introduction

 \section{Introduction}

-Computing stable model semantics \cite{Gelfond88} lies at the heart of answer set programming (ASP) \cite{Niemela99,Marek99,Lifschitz08} and there have been a variety of approaches proposed so far.
-Early approaches such as Smodels \cite{Niemela97} used backtracking.
+Computing stable model semantics \cite{Gelfond88} lies at the heart of Answer Set Programming (ASP) \cite{Niemela99,Marek99,Lifschitz08} and there have been a variety of approaches proposed so far.
+Early approaches such as \textit{smodels} \cite{Niemela97} used backtracking.
 Then the concept of loop formula was introduced and approaches that use a SAT solver to compute stable models based on Lin-Zhao's theorem \cite{Lin04} were proposed.
-They include ASSAT \cite{Lin04} and Cmodels \cite{Lierler05} for example.
-Later more elaborated approaches such as Clasp \cite{Gebser07,Gebser12} based on conflict-driven no good learning have been developed.
+They include \textit{ASSAT} \cite{Lin04} and \textit{cmodels} \cite{Lierler05} for example.
+Later more elaborated approaches such as \textit{clasp} \cite{Gebser07,Gebser12} based on conflict-driven no good learning have been developed.
 While these symbolic approaches continue to predominate in ASP, there has been another trend towards differentiable methods.
 For example Differentiable ASP/SAT \cite{Nickles18a} computes stable models by an ASP solver that utilizes derivatives of a cost function.
-More recently NeurASP \cite{Yang20} and SLASH \cite{Skryagin22} combined deep learning and ASP.
-In their approaches, deep learning is not used in an end-to-end way to compute stable models but used as a component to compute and learn probabilities represented by special atoms interfacing to ASP.
-A step towards end-to-end computation was taken by Aspis et al.\ \cite{Aspis2020} and Takemura and Inoue \cite{Takemura2022}.
-They formulated the computation of supported models, a super class of stable models\footnote{ Supported models and stable models of a propositional normal logic program coincide when the program is tight (no infinite call chain through positive goals) \cite{Fages94,Erdem03}. }, entirely as fixedpoint computation in vector spaces and obtain supported models represented by binary vectors \cite{Apt88,Marek92}.
-Also in the context of probabilistic modeling, an end-to-end sampling of supported models was proposed by Sato and Kojima in \cite{Sato20}.
-However there still remains a gap between computing stable models and computing supported ones.
+More recently NeurASP \cite{Yang20} and SLASH \cite{Skryagin22,Skryagin23} combined deep learning and ASP.
+In their approaches, deep learning is not used in an end-to-end way to compute stable models, but used as a component to compute and learn probabilities represented by special atoms interfacing to ASP.
+Takemura and Inoue \cite{Takemura2024} proposed a neurosymbolic learning pipeline that leverages differentiable computation of supported models.
+Although their method does not specifically address stable model computation, it bypasses the need for a symbolic solver and illustrates how differentiable computation facilitates integration with deep learning.
+A step towards end-to-end computation was taken by Aspis et al. \cite{Aspis2020} and Takemura and Inoue \cite{Takemura2022}.
+They formulated the computation of supported models, a super class of stable models, entirely as fixedpoint computation in vector spaces, and obtain supported models represented by binary vectors.
+However, there still remains a gap between computing supported models and computing stable models.